 Congratulations!
 You’ve just brought home a new bundle of fluff and you’re eager to get him out in the yard and acclimated to your SpotOn Fence.
 Maybe you already have another pooch who has free reign of the backyard and you’d like them to be able to bond and romp together and enjoy their time off-leash… but hang on!
-There are a few things you’ll need to take into account when it comes to getting your new puppy trained to the SpotOn Fence.
+There are a few things you’ll need to take into account when it comes to training your puppy on an invisible fence system.

 Puppies will grow… sometimes a lot!

 “Dogs grow ‘up’ for the first year and then ‘out’ for the second,” says SpotOn trainer Nicole Skeehan, CPDT-KA.
 “For the first 12 months, they are all gangly and legs.
 But the second year, they start to thicken up and put some weight on.”
 So, keep in mind that a collar that fits your pup now may not fit them in 12-24 months’ time.

 The SpotOn Fence works using a collar that currently comes in three sizes, Small, Medium and Large.
 The Small collar fits necks from 10-14 inches, the Medium fits necks from 12-18 inches, and the Large fits necks from 17-26 inches.
 Because the collar has technology running through the strap, there are limitations to the size adjustments that can be made – you can’t just punch an extra hole in the strap if it’s too big or too small, that would damage the tech.

 If your pup is still growing, you may want to wait until they are full grown to purchase a properly fitting collar; a collar that is too large may slide around your pup’s neck, causing the antenna to point at the ground; this could result in a loss of connectivity to the satellites overhead.